Russell Street bombing: Arrests

-Under police questioning, Zelinka admitted that he knew Peter Reed through his association with Craig Minogue, Zelinka also admitted that he saw Craig Minogue pulling into the garage of Zelinka's home in a Holden Commodore identical to the bomb car.
+Under police questioning, Zelinka admitted that he knew Peter Reed through his association with Craig Minogue.
+He also admitted that he saw Craig Minogue pulling into the garage of Zelinka's home in a Holden Commodore identical to the bomb car.
 Zelinka also stated that Craig Minogue had paid for Zelinka and his girlfriend to fly to Sydney for the Easter holiday with airline tickets dated the day before the bombing occurred, and the return tickets dated for after the bombing.
 Zelinka stated that when he and his girlfriend returned from Sydney after the bombing, he saw the Minogue brothers filling up a small trailer and was told by Craig Minogue that he and his brother were moving out from Zelinka's home.
 Zelinka then admitted that Craig Minogue had told him to grab the lid of the metal rubbish bin and put it on a pile of rubbish in the trailer.
-When the detectives asked about the pile in the trailer, Zelinka admitted that the Minogue Brothers took the pile in the trailer to a rubbish tip.
+When the detectives asked about the pile in the trailer, Zelinka said that the Minogue brothers took the pile in the trailer to a rubbish tip.

 Zelinka then told the detectives that while the Minogue brothers were staying at his home, they were visited on several occasions before the bombing by an associate known to Craig Minogue.
-Zelinka described the associate as an older male aged in his fifties who was referred to as "Stan the Man", Zelinka's description of "Stan the Man" matched armed robber, Stanley Brian Taylor.

-Born 28 September 1937, Stan Taylor had an extensive criminal record dating back to his childhood in the mid 1940s.
-Taylor first came attention to the authorities at the age of 8 when he was arrested for truancy and spent two years in the Bayswater Boys Home at The Basin where he was subjected to physical abuse from the other inmates and staff and had been introduced to a life of crime.
+Zelinka described the associate as an older male aged in his fifties who was referred to as "Stan the Man".
+That matched armed robber Stanley Brian Taylor.
+Born on 28 September 1937, Taylor had an extensive criminal record dating back to his childhood in the mid 1940s.
+He first came to the attention of the authorities at the age of eight when he was arrested for truancy and spent two years in the Bayswater Boys Home at The Basin where he was subjected to physical abuse from staff and other inmates, and had been introduced to a life of crime.
 In 1949, he was arrested again after being caught fishing in a prohibited area.
 During his early adult years, Taylor had been in and out of jail on criminal charges relating to burglary and motorcycle theft.